Uckington, Gloucestershire

-Uckington is a village west of Cheltenham in Gloucestershire.
+Uckington is a village in the Borough of Tewkesbury in Gloucestershire, England.
+It is directly west of Cheltenham.

 The population of the parish taken at the 2011 census was 605.

 Not having a church, Uckington was formerly a hamlet in the parish of Elmstone-Hardwicke but is now a civil parish in its own right.
 The two villages share a village hall.

-Uckington is in the borough of Tewkesbury, the Cheltenham post town, and on the Coombe Hill, Cheltenham, telephone exchange.

 Nearby villages include Elmstone-Hardwicke and Boddington.